India tiger watching holidays

 As the pioneers of responsible tourism, we've screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetEvery year we choose a grassroots project that we can support with a percentage of our profits being donated.
 These projects vary year on year and usually involve the conservation of the Big Cats of the world.
 For more information regarding these projects please check our website.

-We aim to minimise our impact on the environment as much in the UK as we would do in any of our destination countries.
-We do this through recycling of any office waste including, paper, plastic, cans, glass, refuse, in partnership with the Borough of Brighton and Hove.
+By visiting some of the cultural sights of India as well as the natural highlights the local communities see the benefit of these attractions and work hard to preserve them.
 The purpose of our safaris is to contribute to local populations, communities and projects.
 We give our travellers advice on how to interact with the local population, flora and fauna in order to minimise any negative impact.
 We advise people not to bargain just for the sake of it and because it is the “thing to do”; you should pay what you feel the object is worth to yourself and the vendor, bearing in mind local cultures, society and standard of living.